Uvaismon/StudentCertifierAPI/README.md

 > - token: Authentication token.
 > - university: University code, same as university username.
 > - course: Name of the course completed.
-> grade_obtained: Grade obtained in the course.
+> - grade_obtained: Grade obtained in the course.
 >
 > ### Return values
 > - message: Error message if any, success message if the request was successful.
-> - result: 1, if the request was successful, 0 otherwise.
+> - result: 1, if the request was successful, otherwise 0.

 > ## ***/cert/certificate-approve***
 > Universities generates certificates using this endpoint.